- Vision and mission

 - Bringing together a cluster of five ‘pathfinder’ cities in the north of England to work together to develop solutions to shared challenges. (for more info on each go to Pathfinder Places)

-During this first phase we have been working with the pathfinders and COG in an iterative process where we help each other work out effective ways of doing things.
+During these phases we have been working with the pathfinders and COG in an iterative process where we help each other work out effective ways of doing things.
 We use the sociocratic decision-making guide of ‘good enough for now, safe enough to try’ and are integrating some elements of sociocracy into our facilitation and our thinking about the structure and processes of UAC.

 As a result of the co-design process, we are focussing on the following areas: